sethbonnie/worldly_wisdom/Readme.md

 Installing and Running
 -----------------------

-- First clone and cd into the app directory then run
+- Clone and cd into the app directory then run

 ```
   $ npm install